-In the 70 years since the foundation of the world’s greatest photo agency, Magnum has achieved mythical status, becoming a byword for quality, integrity and arguably for photography itself.
+In the over 70 years since the foundation of the world’s greatest photo agency, Magnum has achieved mythical status, becoming a byword for quality, integrity and arguably for photography itself.
 Its 91 members defy easy categorization, but together they share a commitment to photographic storytelling that transcends simplistic distinctions between art and reportage.

 Set up as a co-operative affording its members control of their own work, Magnum stands for the possibility of individual fulfilment through shared endeavour, its unique cast of characters between them bearing witness to the momentous events of the 20th century and beyond, elevating and defining the medium in the process.

 Founded in 1947 in the uncertainty and tentative optimism of peacetime, the agency’s longevity was far from assured, and when in 1952 its then president Robert Capa wrote a report reflecting on Magnum’s first five years, his assessment was brutal.
 ‘Looking back,’ he wrote, ‘it is perfectly clear that by every rule of reason and economy, this thing should never have been started, or at the very least, it should have ceased existing a long time ago.’